 Growing up in Christchurch, Neill got a near classic English education, attending Anglican boy's secondary school, Christ College.
 Along with his family background, this likely helped set Neill in the mould of the urbane English gent he has played many times in his career.
 But growing up in a far-off colony also gave Neill his point of difference — a sense of belonging somewhere ‘else', which comes through strongly in his work.

 He loved movies, especially Alfred Hitchcock.
 As well as acting in school productions, Neill took part in the annual Shakespearian productions put on by novelist Ngaio Marsh.
-Neill's thespian ambitions blossomed while doing a BA in English at Canterbury University.
+Neill's thespian ambitions blossomed while doing a Bachelor of Arts in English Literature at Canterbury University.
 He joined the Players' Drama Quartet, spending a year criss-crossing Aotearoa in a minibus performing Shakespeare (experiences echoed in a film he later directed about theatre troupe Red Mole).

 Neill joined the government-owned National Film Unit; over the next six years he gained a grounding in all aspects of documentary production.
 He talks in this video interview about how the unwritten agreement at the time was to make one film for the unit, then one for yourself.
 He directed roughly nine NFU shorts, some of which screened in cinemas before the main attraction — including Flare: A Ski Trip, and Surf Sail, which followed the first crossing of Cook Strait by windsurfers.
 He also directed pieces on architect Ian Athfield and telephone etiquette.

 A performance as a priest in Barry Barclay short Ashes (1975) helped win him the leading role in breakthrough New Zealand feature Sleeping Dogs (1977).
+Neill was surprised that he could earn a third of his annual salary at the NFU from a single film.
 His performance as a man on the run from a totalitarian Government was perfectly in synch with the material.
 Local audiences saw an everyman hero to whom they could relate.
 But more importantly for Neill's later trajectory, international audiences and critics recognised his star quality too.
 Neill's director and co-star in Sleeping Dogs have each paid tribute to his talents here.

 A fork in the road came with an offer to star in Gillian Armstrong's My Brilliant Career (1979) — a title that would be prophetic for Neill.
 The move to Australia saw him take on a variety of roles, including TV show The Sullivans, and it got him noticed.
 One of those who saw his potential was veteran English actor James Mason.